sharetribe/flex-docs/src/docs/references/assets/index.md

 hand, the `latest` alias is mutable and therefore asset data retrieved by alias cannot be cached indefinitely.
 The cache time for access by alias can differ depending on whether your marketplace environment is a development or live one.
-For live marketplaces the cache time can be up to 5 minutes, while for development marketplaces it is much lower.
+For Live marketplaces the cache time can be up to 5 minutes, while for Test and Development marketplaces it is much lower.
 Refer to the
 [Asset Delivery API reference](https://www.sharetribe.com/api-reference/asset-delivery-api.html) for up-to-date-information.
 The `Cache-Control` HTTP header will always provide correct data and client applications should observe that if